Growth Related Conditions

 Q Paediatrics can assist in the assessment and treatment of muscle and joint injuries.
-Being a children’s only clinic we understand the impact of growth and development on musculoskeletal injuries and will look at your child’s overall physical profile and how this relates to the injury rather than just looking at the injury in isolation.
+We understand the impact of growth and development on musculoskeletal injuries and will look at your child’s overall physical profile and how this relates to the injury and provide an age-appropriate rehabilitation.

 Our physiotherapists are great at creating age-appropriate exercise programs that are necessary for the rehabilitation after injury.

-Q Paediatrics manages the wide range of back conditions seen in children of all ages including:
+Q Paediatrics manages the wide range of back conditions seen through development including:

 – Acute soft tissue injuries